 As members of the Briercrest learning community, students have a responsibility to conduct themselves with integrity and honour.
-Students who cheat on exams, plagiarize, inappropriately collaborate, or use generative AI (e.g., ChatGPT) without instructor authorization in the preparation and/or submission of their assignments violate the trust placed in them by their instructors, fellow students, and the seminary.
+Students who cheat on exams, plagiarize, inappropriately collaborate, or use generative AI without instructor authorization violate the trust placed in them by their instructors, fellow students, and the seminary.
 Any such actions constitute a breach of academic honesty and will result in serious consequences, such as failure of an assignment, failure of a course, or expulsion from the seminary.

 Plagiarism, whether intentional or involuntary, is the submission of the work of others, published or unpublished, in whole or in part without acknowledgment or proper documentation.
 All information, ideas and/or direct quotations taken from other primary or secondary sources must be documented appropriately.
-Students are responsible to ensure they are using their sources with transparency and honesty.
-For more details, consult the Seminary Calendar.
-In addition to being familiar with these pages, instructors assume that you have completed the Briercrest Academic Integrity course on Canvas and understand the information contained in it.